sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/connectivity/index.md

 ---
 layout: default
 title: Set the connectivity type before you start your tests.
 description: You can throttle the connection to make the connectivity slower to make it easier to catch regressions.
 The best way to do that is to setup a network bridge in Docker or use our connectivity engine Throttle.
+If you use Kubernetes you should use TSProxy.
 keywords: connectivity, throttle, emulate, users
 nav: documentation
 category: sitespeed.io